Bacchus Motorcycle Club

 The Bacchus Motorcycle Club (BMC) is an Outlaw motorcycle club in Canada.
 Founded during 1972 in Albert County, New Brunswick.
-Bacchus MC has since increased its influence, opening fifteen chapters in five Canadian provinces.
-It is currently the largest Canadian established 1% motorcycle club.
+Bacchus MC has since increased its influence, expanding to seventeen chapters in five Canadian provinces.
+It is currently the third largest Canadian established 1% motorcycle club.

 History

 Founded in Albert County, New Brunswick, in late August 1972, the Bacchus Motorcycle Club is one of the oldest one-percenter motorcycle clubs in Canada.
-The name "Bacchus" is derived from the Roman counterpart of Dionysus, the Greek god of wine, women and song.
-The name of the club originates from the cult and city religions symbolism of Dionysus, who was regarded as the protector or guardian of those who do not belong to conventional society.
+They are named for the Roman name of Dionysus, whose cult was known for bacchanalia.